mrdefenestrator/gitops-demo/README.md

 kubectl get pods --namespace filewcount --watch
 ```

-## Monitoring
+## Observability

-There are multiple mechanisms for
+There are multiple mechanisms for observability that have been provided in this implementation.
+They are detailed below.

 ### Metrics

 Performance metrics (cpu and memory usage) for the Pods and Nodes in the cluster are collected by `metrics-server` and are consumed by HorizontalPodAutoscalers for scaling workloads as well as made available via the Kubernetes cli: